-To have published works from developing countries be included in international journals requires new open-access policies that mandate self-archiving, and governments in these regions must negotiate with commercial publishers to ensure that they will cooperate.
+The process of including published works from developing countries in international journals requires new open-access policies that mandate self-archiving, and governments in these regions must negotiate with commercial publishers to ensure that they will cooperate.

 Latin American regions faced many challenges when creating an open-access model.
-With a shortage of commercial publishers, consistent printing was an issue and made for irregular publishing with low circulation and visibility.
-The works that were published were, in general, not included in international indices.
-Visibility has increased since open access was implemented, which, in turn, has helped secure funding from both the State and international sources.
+With a shortage of commercial publishers, consistent printing became an issue and made for irregular publishing with low circulation and visibility.
+The resulting published works, in general, became excluded from international indices.
+Visibility has increased since the implementation of open access, which, in turn, has helped secure funding from both the State and international sources.

-The model also required that new policies be instituted, funding be identified, possible new infrastructure be built, and information and communication technology be available for all involved to publish online.
-Peer-reviewed contents had to be identified, and stakeholders had to be willing to submit to some cultural changes in the region.
+The model also required the institution of new policies, identification of funding, building of possibly new infrastructure, and availability of information and communication technology available for all involved to publish online.
+It also required the identification of peer-reviewed contents, and the willingness of stakeholders to submit to some cultural changes in the region.
 Researchers needed to be educated about the benefits of open access and about self-archiving in “green” repositories and other policies, such as those provided in SHERPA-RoMEO.

-In addition, Internet access, connectivity issues, and speed had to be improved to expand out of strictly urban areas.
+In addition, Internet access, connectivity issues, and speed required improvements in order to expand out of the strictly urban areas.
 To that end, programs such as RedCLARA and IAP helped create more digital communication education and links to promote collaboration among researchers.
 Copyright laws regarding open access were also confusing and needed clarification.
 Creative Commons was a key player in support of the open-access model and provided free tools and licenses to enable researchers to provide copyright permission to others.

 All of these obstacles either were or are being overcome in Latin American regions with the help of local and international programs.
 Countries seeking to create an open-access-publishing model would do well to look at the Latin America initiatives for advice and support.
 In-depth articles describing these open-access initiatives can be accessed at https://goo.gl/xHb89G.